secbrief/secbrief.github.io/_posts/2014-07-28-fragmentation-and-entrepreneurial-militancy-the-aftermath-of-the-us-drawdown-in-afghanistan.md

 [^42]: Khuram Iqbal and Sara De Silva, “Terrorist lifecycles: a case study of Tehrik-e-Taliban Pakistan,” 77-78.

 [^43]: See Gretchen Peters, “Haqqani Network Financing,” Combating Terrorism Center, July 31, 2012, accessed December 1, 2013, http://www.ctc.usma.edu/wp-content/uploads/2012/07/CTC_Haqqani_Network_Financing-Report__Final.pdf.

+[^44]: David H. Petraeus, "Shared Goals for Pakistan's Militants," Council on Forieng Relations, May 6, 2010, December 1, 2013, http://www.cfr.org/pakistan/shared-goals-pakistans-militants/p22064.

+[^45]: C. Christine Fair, “The Militant Challenge in Pakistan,” 121-122.

+[^46]: C. Christine Fair, “The Militant Challenge in Pakistan,” 127.

+[^47]: C. Christine Fair, “The Militant Challenge in Pakistan,” 121.

+[^48]: Shehzad H. Qazi, “Rebels of the frontier: origins, organization, and recruitment of the Pakistani Taliban,” 587.

+[^49]: Ibid.

+[^50]: Shehzad H. Qazi, “Rebels of the frontier: origins, organization, and recruitment of the Pakistani Taliban,” 588.

+[^51]: Ibid.

+[^52]: Shehzad H. Qazi, “Rebels of the frontier: origins, organization, and recruitment of the Pakistani Taliban,” 587.